ethnicrise/ethnicrise.github.io/_posts/2020-01-22-afterword.md

-most institutions of higher education, like corporations more broadly, have tapped into a discourse of diversity, inclusion, and equity while simultaneously undermining the scholarship---and the scholars---challenging the long history of Eurocentrism, antiblack racism, imperial capitalist extraction, patriarchy, settler colonialism, hetero- and cis-normativity, classist elitism, and ableism that structure the university to this day.
+most institutions of higher education, like corporations more broadly, have tapped into a discourse of diversity, inclusion, and equity while simultaneously undermining the scholarship---and the scholars---challenging the long history of Eurocentrism, anti-Black racism, imperial capitalist extraction, patriarchy, settler colonialism, hetero- and cis-normativity, classist elitism, and ableism that structure the university to this day.
 The institutional rhetoric of